Hamza-Jamil-EasyCode/Hamza-Jamil-EasyCode/README.md

 - 🔭 I’m currently working on refining my Full Stack Developer skills and exploring new technologies to enhance my projects.

-- 🌱 I’m currently learning advanced data structures and algorithms to optimize code efficiency.
+- 🌱 I’m currently working on an advanced data structures and algorithms to optimize code efficiency.

 - 👯 I’m looking to collaborate on open-source projects that challenge and inspire innovation in software development.